Berlin-to-Kitchener name change: Increasing anti-German sentiment

 In early 1916, Canada's Militia Minister, Sam Hughes, made a speech in the House of Commons attacking the Reverend C. R. Tappert, a Berlin Lutheran minister.
 Tappert became a controversial figure locally for several actions, including his continued use of German in religious services, telling his children to avoid saluting the Union Jack and to not sing "God Save the King", his refusal to contribute to the Patriotic Fund and his public doubting of anti-German propaganda.
 In an early 1915 letter to the Berlin News Record, he wrote that while he was loyal to Canada his heart remained German.
 Hughes accused Tappert of being a "[semi-apologist] for German atrocities and Kaiserism."
-Tappert ignored threats to leave the country by 1 March; on 4 or 5 March a group of 60 soldiers broke into Tappert's parsonage and seized him.
-(Note: Both English & McLaughlin and Wilson write it was 4 March, while Hayes writes it was 5 March.)
+Tappert ignored threats to leave the country by March 1; on March 4 or 5 a group of 60 soldiers broke into Tappert's parsonage and seized him.
+(Note: Both English & McLaughlin and Wilson write it was March 4, while Hayes writes it was March 5.)
 A witness recalled: "Within minutes, Tappert was being dragged behind horses through the streets, his face bloodied, his body twisting as he fell into unconsciousness while the pavement scraped off his flesh."
 Magistrate John J. A. Weir warned the two soldiers responsible – Private Schaefer and Sergeant-Major Granville Blood – that he remembered Schaefer being connected to the throwing of the Kaiser Wilhelm bust in the Victoria Park lake in 1914 and he knew Blood had further plans to attack other citizens.
 Both received suspended sentences of $100 fines and/or six months in prison for the assault.
 Hughes blamed Tappert for instigating them with his anti-British sentiments.
-Tappert and his family left Berlin on 8 March.
+Tappert and his family left Berlin on March 8.